 Press and hold the Windows key on your keyboard and tap ‘E’ to open Windows File Explorer.
-Refer to our other article on how to open Windows Explorer if you get stuck with this.
+Refer to our other article on how to open Windows Explorer step by step if you get stuck with this.

-By click on the view tab along the top of the file explorer, it will reveal a set of different settings.
+By clicking on the view tab along the top of the file explorer, it will reveal a set of different settings.

 3. Check the File name extensions checkbox